riczescaran/homelab-media-stack/README.md

     * [Eweka](https://www.eweka.nl/en) - Provider (Main)
     * [NewsDemon](https://www.newsdemon.com/) - Provider (Backup)

+### Optional

-If you want to expose the services to the internet under CGNAT, you can use [TailScale](https://tailscale.com/).
+- If you want to expose the services to the internet under CGNAT, you can use [TailScale](https://tailscale.com/).
 It is a free service that allows you to create a private network between your devices.
 You can also use your custom domain by pointing it to the IP address of the machine running the services.

+- If you want to monitor your arr stack services using mobile app, you can use [LunaSea](https://lunasea.app/).
+It is a free app that allows you to monitor and manage your services from your mobile device.

 ___